WOODS

 RUSTIC HICKORY

-Rustic hickory is identical to hickory in hardness, durability, and grain but contains more dramatic knots and holes.
+Rustic hickory is identical to hickory in hardness, durability, and grain but contains more characterful knots and holes.
 Rustic hickory also has significant color variation, providing contrast in the piece itself.
 Due to the nature of rustic hickory, its varied style can be more noticeable than the rustic style of our other woods.
 Unless you request otherwise, we ask that our craftsman fill holes and knots.

 WALNUT